Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

 where $\tu_0$ is the observed noisy video, and $\tvell_{p_1,p_2,p_3}^{\threed} = \tvell^3_{\vp}$ with $\vp = [p_1, p_2, p_3]$.
 Application of the filter~\eqref{eq:30} is nothing but computation of the prox operator, which can be done using the Parallel-Proximal Dykstra (PPD) algorithm presented in Sec.~\ref{sec:proxMulti}.

 We apply this idea to the video sequences detailed in Table \ref{tab:videoSequences}.
 All of the sequences are made of grayscale pixels.
 Figure \ref{fig:videoClean} in the Appendix shows some of the frames of the {\it salesman} sequence.
 We noise every frame of these sequences by applying gaussian noise with zero mean and variance $0.01$, using Matlab's {\it imnoise} function.
-Then we solve problem \ref{eq:30} for each sequence, using PPD and adjusting the regularization value so as to maximize ISNR of the reconstructed signal.
-For comparison purposes we also test the following algorithms, which have been previously presented as good solvers for 3D-TV: \begin{itemize} \item The method by~\citet{YangTV}, which was already proposed for multidimensional filtering.
-As this method requires providing a 1D-TV prox subroutine, for which we employ our presented taut-string method. \item The maximum flow approach by~\citet{goldfarb2009parametric}, which features an implementation for 3D grids, thus solving a discrete-valued version of 3D-TV. \end{itemize} We must point out that other image denoising methods seem amenable for extension into the multidimensional setting, such as Condat's and Chambolle-Pock methods.
-However in the light of the image denoising results they do not seem a good choice for this problem.
+Then we solve problem \ref{eq:30} for each sequence, adjusting the regularization value so as to maximize ISNR of the reconstructed signal.
+We test the following algorithms, which have been previously applied in the literature for solving 3D-TV, with the only exception Parallel Proximal Dykstra: \begin{itemize} \item Parallel Proximal Dykstra (§~\ref{sec:PD}). \item Yang's method, which is based on ADMM (§~\ref{sec:PD}) \item The maximum flow approach by~\citet{goldfarb2009parametric}, which features an implementation for 3D grids, thus solving a discrete-valued version of 3D-TV. \end{itemize} For both PPD and ADMM we again make use of linearized taut-string 1D TV solver.
+We must also point out that other image denoising methods seem amenable for extension into the multidimensional setting, such as Condat's and Chambolle-Pock methods.
+However in the light of our image denoising results we do not deem them as good choices for this problem.
 A more reasonable choice might be to extend Split-Bregman to multiple dimensions, but such an extension has not been implemented or proposed as far as we know.
 We would also like to note that we have considered extending the Douglas Rachford method to a multidimensional setting, however such task is complex and thus we decided to focus on Parallel Proximal Dykstra.

-Similarly to our previous image denoising experiments, we ran the algorithms under comparison for each video sequence and measured its ISNR and relative distance to the optimal objective value of the current solution at each iteration through their execution.
-Again the exception is the Goldfarb-Yin method, which is non--iterative and so we only report the time required for its termination.
-The optimal objective value was estimated by running all methods for a very large number of iterations and taking the minimum value of them all.
-This produced the plots shown in Figures \ref{fig:3DTV-obj}-\ref{fig:3DTV-ISNR}.
-From them the following observations are of relevance